PX4/PX4-Devguide/en/setup/dev_env_windows_cygwin.md

 new mode 100755
 ```

-We recommend disabling this functionality by executing `git config core.fileMode false` in every repo where you use with this toolchain.
+We recommend disabling this functionality by executing `git config core.fileMode false` in every repo folder you use with this toolchain.

 ## Additional Information